Curriculum learning for data-driven modeling of dynamical systems: Results

-A first metric to quantify the quality of the resulting model is the $d_2$-dimension of the predicted model.
+Besides the mere size of the training set, a critical aspect is its \emph{relevance} for informing a model in view of a given objective function.
+To shed light on this pivotal aspect, the four different training sets introduced in Sec.~\ref{Sec_sampling}, namely the ergodic ($\tsetergo$), the ergodic-split ($\tsetsplit$), the random-sampled ($\tsetrand$) and the structured based on the fixed points ($\tsetFP$), all of the same size of $27,000$ samples, and analyzed using the SVD entropy in Sec.~\ref{Sec_EntDS}, are now evaluated in terms of the quality of the associated resulting model.
+To avoid any bias due to the initialization of the parameters, an ensemble of $100$ models is trained for each situation and the comparison is made in terms of the ensemble performance \cite{agarwal2021deep}.
+A first metric to quantify the quality of the resulting model is the $d_2$-dimension of the predicted model, computed by estimating the correlation sum in Eq.~\ref{eq:corred2}.
 This criterion is not associated with a given initial condition and is affected by the way the trained model consistently reproduces the fractal nature of the Lorenz'63 system.
 Results are gathered in Fig.~\ref{Fig_d2_0mem} in terms of a histogram of the estimated $d_2$ dimension for the ensemble of 100 models for each of the four training sets.
 For a more quantitative appreciation, a threshold is defined when the dimension resulting from the trained model differs by more than 25 \% from the truth $\dAttrac = 2.06$.
 As expected, the ergodicity-compliant training set $\tsetergo$ leads to a good performance, with most models associated with a $d_2$ dimension close to the true value and a few degenerate models such that $d_2 \approx 0$.
 Only 14 \% of the models are beyond the threshold.
 Models trained from $\tsetFP$ are also seen to achieve a similar level of performance.
 Again, almost all these models are associated with a rather good $d_2$ dimension, with very few degenerate models.
 Only 8\% of the models are beyond the threshold, an even better performance than models trained from $\tsetergo$.
+In contrast, the $\tsetrand$ (random) and $\tsetsplit$ (split) dataset leads to a rather poor performance model, with a significant part of the models associated with $d_2 \approx 0$ and respectively 34 and 26 \% of the models beyond the threshold.
+An observation is in order in this regard.
+The models with $d_2 \approx 0$ are all characterized by being stationary: the dynamics of the system stabilizes towards the fixed points after a short transient.
+On the other hand, only a limited number of models is characterized by $d_2\approx 1$; in this case the temporal dynamics settles on periodic orbits.
+Interestingly, in most of the stable models, the fixed points are correctly predicted, also for the random datasets where they are not included explicitly; however, their stability features are not correctly predicted, as already stressed.